 Today, Masimo is publicly traded and employs more than 8,000 people worldwide (including approximately 1,800 as part of its recent acquisition of Sound United).
-Licensing agreements allow Masimo technology to work inside monitoring devices from a host of manufacturers, including Philips, Atom, Mindray North America, GE Medical, Medtronic, Spacelabs, and Zoll.
-Throughout its more than 25-year journey, Masimo’s mission – to improve patient outcomes and reduce the cost of care, and take noninvasive monitoring to new sites and applications – has remained strong.
+Licensing agreements allow Masimo technology to work inside monitoring devices from a host of manufacturers, including Philips, Atom, Mindray North America, GE Medical, Spacelabs, and Zoll.
+Throughout its more than 30-year journey, Masimo’s mission – to improve patient outcomes, reduce the cost of care, and take noninvasive monitoring to new sites and applications – has remained strong.
 In 2022, Masimo acquired Sound United, a leading developer of premium consumer sound and home integration technologies, adding to its broad portfolio of hospital and home medical technology and wellness solutions.

 rainbow®, introduced in 2005, allows additional parameters to be noninvasively and continuously monitored.
 Advanced signal processing algorithms and unique adaptive filters work together to isolate, identify, and quantify various types of hemoglobin.

-Masimo SET® and rainbow® technologies, collectively known as rainbow SET™, fuel medical monitoring devices such as Root®, Radical-7®, Radius-7®, Rad-97™, and Rad-57® as well as a multitude of sensors, including the RD collection and the tetherless Radius PPG™.
-These highly versatile devices are configurable for use in a variety of high- and low-acuity hospital settings, from ICUs and surgical suites to post-operative floors, as well as in long-term care facilities and in the case of Rad-97, for home use.
+Masimo SET® and rainbow® technologies, collectively known as rainbow SET, fuel medical monitoring devices such as Root®, Radical-7®, Radius-7®, and Rad-97®, as well as a multitude of sensors, including the RD collection and the tetherless Radius PPG™.
+These highly versatile devices are configurable for use in a variety of high- and low-acuity hospital settings, from ICUs and surgical suites to postoperative floors, as well as in long-term care facilities and in the case of Rad-97, for home use.
 The Masimo LiDCO™ system, introduced in 2021, provides beat-to-beat advanced hemodynamic monitoring using a patient's existing arterial line and blood pressure transducer to support more informed oxygen delivery decisions in ORs and other high-acuity areas.

-Complementing devices that primarily monitor continuously, Masimo spot-check devices such as Pronto® and MightySat™ Rx allow physician offices, EMS responders, and others to measure oxygen saturation and other valuable measurements.
-MightySat, alongside the smart device-enabled iSpO2®, is also available for personal use for general health and wellness applications.
+Complementing devices that primarily monitor continuously, Masimo spot-check devices such as Rad-67® and MightySat® Rx allow physician offices, EMS responders, and others to measure oxygen saturation and other valuable measurements.

 SedLine helps clinicians monitor the state of the brain under anesthesia with bilateral data acquisition and processing of four leads of electroencephalogram (EEG) signals.
-Next Generation SedLine features an enhanced signal processing engine, driving a variety of performance improvements such as an enhanced Density Spectral Array (an easy-to-interpret, high-resolution display of bi-hemispheric activity and EEG power) and an improved Patient State Index (PSi; a processed EEG parameter related to the effect of anesthetic agents) with less susceptibility to EMG interference and improved performance in low power EEG cases.
+Next Generation SedLine brain function monitoring features an enhanced processed EEG index (PSi, a processed EEG parameter related to the effect of anesthetic agents) with less susceptibility to EMG interference and improved performance in low power EEG cases.

 O3 may help clinicians monitor cerebral oxygenation in situations in which pulse oximetry alone may not be fully indicative of the oxygen in the brain.

-Integrated noninvasive blood pressure and temperature measurements, combined with Root's advanced connectivity, automate vital sign documentation in hospital EMRs.
-Rad-97 is similarly available in a configuration with integrated NIBP.
+Integrated noninvasive blood pressure and temperature measurements, combined with Root's advanced connectivity, automate vital sign documentation in hospital electronic medical records (EMRs).
+Rad-97 is similarly available in a configuration with integrated noninvasive blood pressure.